bcgov/NRPTI/angular/projects/common/src/app/search-filter-template/readme.md

 `placeholder` is the placeholder text to display in the text box.
 Defaults to `Begin typing to filter`.

 `subtext` is a text string to display beside the title.
 Defaults to `Select all that apply...`.

+`useChips` is a boolean that indicates if the selected options from the multiselect should display as a list of chips above the dropdown component.
+Defaults to `false`

 ### DropdownDefinition